 - In a standing mixer fitted with the paddle attachment, beat the eggs, vanilla and orange zest adding the sugar slowly at medium speed until thick and pale.

 - Reduce the speed to low and slowly incorporate the melted chocolate and butter.
 Slowly add the flour mixture just to combine.
 Using a spatula, fold in the remaining chocolate chips.

-- Bake for 40 minutes or just until firm at the center then take out from the oven and lower the temperature to 300°F.
+- Bake for 35 minutes or just until firm at the center.
+Remove the pan from the oven and then let it cool for 15 minutes.

-- Let the logs cool for 15 minutes.
-Carefully transfer them to the chopping board and slice into 1/2" thickness.
-Return to the baking sheet cut side down and bake for 20-25 minutes or until dry (See Note 2).
-Cool completely and store in an airtight container for 2-3 weeks.
+- Carefully transfer the logs into the large chopping board and slice the logs into ½" thickness.
+Arrange the sliced cookies cut side down back into the baking sheet and bake for 20 minutes or until the cookies are dry.
+Cool completely and store in the airtight container.